-Outcome Timeline Manage the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2020- Bi-Monthly 2023 TIP document.
+Outcome Timeline Conduct bi-monthly amendment coordination meeting with Bi-Monthly MDOT Manage the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2020- Bi-Monthly 2023 TIP document.
 Current list of all projects in the TIP available on the SWMPC Continuous website.
-Call for projects and project review meetings As Needed Proficiency in programming projects into various JOB NET As Needed development phases.
+Call for projects and project review meetings As Needed Proficiency in programing projects into various JOB NET As Needed development phases.
 Participation in regional and state discussions to develop As Needed methods to streamline the TIP process